Teghout’s Offshore Labyrinth and Valeri Mejlumyan’s Business Empire

 Today, Valeri Mejlumyan owns 100% of the shares of ACP.

 Vallex F.M.
 Establishment, however, plays a pivotal role in this network.
-It links Mejlumyan’s business in
+It links Mejlumyan’s business in Armenia with that in Russia.

 Vallex F.M.
 Establishment has no shareholders, something allowed under Lichtenstein law.
 Valeri Mejlumyan is the company’s only beneficiary and director.
 Documents obtained by Hetq show that this company has sister companies in addition to ACP.
-One of these is a firm called M.K.V. registered in
+One of these is a firm called M.K.V. registered in Russia.

 At the same address where M.K.V. is registered (Ctarokaloujskoye 62) is registered another company called Vallex P.M.
 Est. Teghout Investment Ltd has a tiny .0001 share in the company and a company called KSM (another Vallex Group firm) has a 99.9999% share.